This project is no longer accepting applications. Subscribe to our newsletter to be notified of new projects!

 Help a peer-reviewed molecular biology study reach a non-expert audience by writing an interactive web article explaining the study's methods and findings.

 From grant writing to conference talks, clear scientific communication can make or break the impact of a scientific discovery.
 This vital but underemphasized skill allows researchers of any level to demonstrate their understanding of complex scientific topics and bring their work to a broader audience.
-In this Build Project, you'll wear the hat of a Science Journalist, creating an article that uses scientific illustration and interactive code elements to explain a recent discovery in the field of molecular biology.
+In this Build Project, you'll wear the hat of a Science Journalist, creating an article that uses scientific illustration and interactive design elements to explain a recent discovery in the field of molecular biology.
 Under the supervision of an experienced Build Fellow, you'll select a recent paper from a prominent scientific journal and write a dense 1–2-page explainer that allows non-expert audiences to understand the findings, scientific context, and cultural relevance of the study.
-You'll become familiar with the writing conventions of scientific papers as well as data visualization and scientific illustration methods using tools like JavaScript D3 and Inkscape.
+You'll become familiar with the writing conventions of scientific papers and have the opportunity to use data visualization and scientific illustration methods using tools like JavaScript D3 and Inkscape.
 All this will happen in an environment that simulates the operations of a real team in biotechnology research.

 Efficiently find and digest information from expert-level scientific papers.